openspim/openspim.github.io/OpenSPIM_for_brains_setup.md

 description: Additional setup tweaks
 ---

-# OpenSPIM for brains setup built by Monika Pawłowska (Nencki Institute of Experimental Biology, Warsaw)

 The table below lists the parts used by the OpenSPIM for brains setup built by Monika Pawłowska (Nencki Institute of Experimental Biology, Warsaw).

 <table>